Places

 Kichijoji·¥¥

 Antique Japanese ceramics store in Kichijoji.
 Great selection from different eras, across different price points.
-A treasure trove.
+A treasure trove including a large sale section out front.

 Verified by Karalena (lived in Tokyo 6 months)